rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

  * The other packages are installed analogously, but the geopdes_base package must be also installed in order to make them work.

- * For convenience, you can set the path using the script "setpath_geopdes.m".
+ * For convenience, you can set the path using the script "geopdes_setpath.m".
    - download the function from http://sourceforge.net/projects/geopdes/files
    - replace "my_path" by the path of the folder where you saved the packages
-   - if necessary, add the path for the function "grule.m" and the nurbs package
+   - run the script, typing "geopdes_setpath" in Matlab command window

 2. GETTING STARTED